grafana/explore-traces/docs/sources/_index.md

 Tracing is best used for analyzing the performance of your system, identifying bottlenecks, monitoring latency, and providing a complete picture of how requests are processed.

-Explore Traces helps you easily get started and make sense of your tracing data so you can automatically visualize insights from your Tempo and Hosted traces data.
+Explore Traces helps you make sense of your tracing data so you can automatically visualize insights from your Tempo traces data.
 Before this app, you would use [TraceQL](https://grafana.com/docs/tempo/<TEMPO_VERSION>/traceql/), the query language for tracing, to [construct a query](https://grafana.com/docs/grafana-cloud/send-data/traces/traces-query-editor/) in Grafana.

 <!-- need new video {{< youtube id="Yqx8yCMCvgQ" >}} -->